anushaanumula/awsp-poc/README.md

 - **KPI table with filters** – view, sort and filter sites by impact categories
 - **AI insights** – heuristic predictions and recommended actions for the selected site
 - **Task workflow** – create, view and remove tasks; tasks are persisted in local storage
-- **Real-time KPI stream** – dashboard listens to a local SSE endpoint for the top 30 KPIs
+- **Simulated real-time KPI updates** – dashboard periodically refreshes the top KPIs without a backend server

 ## Contributing / Extending